Payment: Global market

 In 2005, an estimated $40 trillion globally passed through some type of payment system.
 Roughly $12 trillion of that was transacted through various credit cards, mostly the 21,000 member banks of Visa and MasterCard.
-Processing payments, including the extending of credit, produced close to $500 billion in revenue.
+Processing payments, including the extension of credit, produced close to $500 billion in revenue.
 In 2012, roughly $377 trillion passed through noncash payment systems.
 This led to total account and transaction revenues of nearly $524 billion.

 Debit cards

-In the U.S., debit cards are the fastest growing payment technology.
-In 2001, debit cards accounted for 9 percent of all purchase transactions, and this is expected to double to 18.82 per cent in 2011.
+In the U.S., debit cards are the fastest-growing payment technology.
+In 2001, debit cards accounted for 9 percent of all purchase transactions, and this is expected to double to 18.82 percent in 2011.

 Mobile payments

 There is a fast growth of mobile payments around the world.
 Google Pay, Apple Pay and Samsung Pay are the three main choices for mobile payments, while some banks also allow NFC Payments.
-In some countries, mobile wallets have become a dominant way of mobile payments.
+In some countries, mobile wallets have become a dominant way of making mobile payments.

 Cheques

-Historically, cheques have been one of the primary means of payment for purchasing goods and services, though its share in the payment mix is falling worldwide.
-In 2001, in the United States, cheques accounted for 25% of the U.S.-based payment mix; and in 2006, this was projected to fall to 17%.
+Historically, cheques have been one of the primary means of payment for purchasing goods and services, though their share in the payment mix is falling worldwide.
+In 2001, in the United States, cheques accounted for 25% of the U.S.-based payment mix, and in 2006, this was projected to fall to 17%.